Fury beats Paul on split decision in Saudi Arabia

 Paul started to use his jab and found success in the third.
 Then, somewhat bizarrely, Paul's brother Logan was interviewed ringside and with everyone in the arena able to hear, he insulted Fury and his family.

-The fight had already divided opinion in the boxing world and the between-round episode will have further cemented the thoughts of traditionalists who feel it is making a mockery of the sport.
+The fight had already divided opinion in the boxing world and this between-round episode will likely have further cemented the thoughts of traditionalists who feel it is making a mockery of the sport.

-Logan's comments seemed to spur Fury on as he connected with a short right hand and followed it with a flurry of punches from range in the fourth, although Paul ended the round well, landing cleaner blows.
+The comments seemed to spur Fury on as he connected with a short right hand and followed it with a flurry of punches from range in the fourth, although Paul ended the round well, landing cleaner blows.

 Paul had the best of the fifth round but was deducted a point for a punch to the back of the head.
 Fury landed terrific uppercuts in the sixth, but then he was also deducted a point for holding.
 Neither fighter was warned by the referee beforehand.